The New Arithmetical Machine of Caze

 The New Arithmetical Machine of Caze (© IBM Europe collection)

 The advantage of such device is quite questionable, but nevertheless the machine of Caze gained some popularity in the beginning of 17th century under the bombast name Nouvelle machine arithmétique de Caze (The New Arithmetical Machine of Caze).
-Similar devices will be invented many times during the next two centuries after Caze, for example the device, devised in 1846 by Heinrich Kummer.
+Similar devices will be invented many times during the next two centuries after Caze, for example the device, invented in 1846 by Heinrich Kummer.
 The device of Kummer however is capable to perform carries from one column to another.

 The New Arithmetical Machine of Caze (© CNAM, Paris)